inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     1: Null Trigger; Must be set off externally.
 Also used as data storage.
     2:
     3: Player Death; Used to resurrect Hacker
+    8: Level Entry Trigger; Used for instance to initialize starting health

 **Trigger Marker Data** (22 bytes)